 PAUL THUREEN (WRITER/PERFORMER)

 Paul Thureen (writer/performer) is a founder and co-Artistic Director of The Debate Society, co-writing and starring in all of the company’s plays.
 He received an OBIE Award for his performance in the company's BLOOD PLAY.
 Other NYC performances include Annie Baker’s UNCLE VANYA (Soho Rep), Jenny Schwartz’s 41-DERFUL (Clubbed Thumb) and Steven Levenson’s CORE VALUES (Ars Nova).
 Regional: Theatre de la Jeune Lune and McCarter.
 TV Performances: High Maintenance (HBO), The Late Show with David Letterman (recurring), The Revolution (History Channel).
-With Hannah Bos, Paul has written for Amazon's hit series Mozart in the Jungle, Keen Teens and is developing a theater project for Second City.
+With Hannah Bos, Paul has written for Amazon's hit series Mozart in the Jungle, HBO's High Maintenance, Keen Teens and is developing a theater project for Second City.
 Paul attended NTI, NTI MXAT and is a Sundance Institute Fellow.
 B.A.
 Vassar College.